MiroPalmu/coe-website/_pages/groups.md

 ![loops](/assets/images/vuorinen_loops.png)

 {: .text-justify}
 The [research group](https://www.mv.helsinki.fi/home/arjvuori/index.html) of PI Aleksi Vuorinen concentrates on the first-principles description of dense quark matter, expected to be found in the inner cores of massive neutron stars and created in their binary mergers.
-In this work, we apply the machinery of perturbative thermal quantum field theory, with which we have derived state-of-the-art equations of state (EoSs) for dense quark matter both at vanishing and nonzero temperatures [1].
-This work also requires the active development of novel computational tools for high-order thermal-field-theory computations, including the recent introduction of the so-called thermal Loop Tree Duality framework [2] in a line of work led by Risto Paatelainen.
+In this work, we apply the machinery of perturbative thermal quantum field theory, with which we have derived state-of-the-art equations of state (EoSs) for dense quark matter both at vanishing and nonzero temperatures.
+This work also requires the active development of novel computational tools for high-order thermal-field-theory computations, including the recent introduction of the so-called thermal Loop Tree Duality framework in a line of work led by Risto Paatelainen.

 ![qm](/assets/images/vuorinen_qm.png){: width="300" .align-right}

 {: .text-justify}
 We also apply these methods to phenomenological studies of the neutron-star-matter EoS, where we have actively developed model-agnostic, data-driven approaches to equation-of-state inference, incorporating information from theoretical calculations within nuclear and quark matter as well as astrophysical observations.
-Notably, we were the first group to apply the tidal-deformability constraints from the GW170817 merger to EoS inference [3], and the first to provide a quantitative and model-independent case for the presence of quark-matter cores in massive neutron stars [4,5].
+Notably, we were the first group to apply the tidal-deformability constraints from the GW170817 merger to EoS inference, and the first to provide a quantitative and model-independent case for the presence of quark-matter cores in massive neutron stars.